bujiio/buji-pac4j/README.md

 Finally, you must use the `SecurityFilter` to secure an url, in addition of the default Shiro filters (like `roles`).

+### 3.2 -> 2.9

+The `pac4j` components are no longer loaded by default as the library relies on Shiro v1.2.3, they must be explicitly defined.

 ### 2.0 -> 2.2

 The `config`, `clients`, `pac4jRealm`, `pac4jSubjectFactory` and `callbackFilter` components are available by default (they are automatically loaded thanks to the `Pac4jIniEnvironment` component).